euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 Target prediction
 -----------------

-The unprecedented wealth and diversity of structure-activity data freely available in the ChEMBL database has enabled large scale data mining and predictive modelling analyses [Ligands12]_ [Targets13]_.
+The wealth and diversity of structure-activity data freely available in the ChEMBL database has enabled large scale data mining and predictive modelling analyses [Ligands12]_ [Targets13]_.
 Such analyses typically involve the generation of classification models trained